--Dilatation begins in the prelabour phase, because of the softening of the cervix, hypertrophy of cervical mucosal membrane, increased vascularity, fluid accumulation between the collagen fibers and break down of collagen fibrils by collagenase & elastase enzymes.
+-Dilatation begins in the prelabour phase, because of the softening of the cervix, hypertrophy of the cervical mucosal membrane, increased vascularity, fluid accumulation between the collagen fibers, and break down of collagen fibrils by collagenase & elastase enzymes.

-Uterine contraction & retraction- When the upper segment (fundus) contract & retract the lower segment (isthmus) & cervix dilate as the longitudinal muscle fibers of the upper segment are attach with the lower segment circular fibers like a bucket holding fashion, so with each contraction cervix become dilate, shortened & retract.
+Uterine contraction & retraction- When the upper segment (fundus) contract & retract the lower segment (isthmus) & cervix dilate as the longitudinal muscle fibers of the upper segment are attached to the lower segment circular fibers like a bucket holding fashion, so with each contraction cervix become dilate, shortened & retract.

-A force from behind (vis-a-tergo)- There is a downward push of the presenting part of the fetus & upward pull of cervix over the lower segment.
+A force from behind (vis-a-tergo)- There is a downward push of the presenting part of the fetus & an upward pull of the cervix over the lower segment.